isomerpages/moe-stmargaretpri/_school-information/School Rules & Expectations.md

 **Before the Lesson**

-1. Be in your uniform/PE attire.
+1. Be in school uniform/PE attire.
 2. Be punctual – Join the “room” 5 min beforehand.
-3. Log in using your name.
+3. Log in using credentials given by school.
-4. Ensure you are in a quiet area, if possible.
+4. Ensure students are in a quiet area, if possible.
-5. Mute your microphone.
+5. Mute the microphone.
-6. Enable your video camera.
+6. Enable the video camera.
-7. Ensure your background does not contain inappropriate words or distracting pictures.
+7. Ensure the background does not contain inappropriate words or distracting pictures.
 8. Have all the lesson materials ready.
 9. Wait for the teacher to start the lesson.

 **During the Lesson**

-1. Listen to your teacher’s instructions.
+1. Listen to the teacher’s instructions.
 2. Sit through the whole lesson.
 3. Ensure the camera is switched on the entire lesson.
-Your face should be visible during the lesson.
+Students' face should be visible during the lesson.
 4. Participate fully in the lesson.
-5. Take down notes if you need to.
+5. Take down notes if need to.
 6. Do not play with the background, filters or emojis during the lesson.
 7. No eating.